BridgesLab/CushingAcromegalyStudy/mgi-analysis/Obesity Stress/obesity-stress-demographics-stress.md

 |      0| 22893| 57.7|
 |      1| 16801| 42.3|

 Loaded in the cleaned data from data-combined.csv.
-This script can be found in /nfs/turbo/precision-health/DataDirect/HUM00219435 - Obesity as a modifier of chronic psy/2023-03-14/2150 - Obesity and Stress - Cohort - DeID - 2023-03-14 and was most recently run on Wed Jan 10 13:31:06 2024.
+This script can be found in /nfs/turbo/precision-health/DataDirect/HUM00219435 - Obesity as a modifier of chronic psy/2023-03-14/2150 - Obesity and Stress - Cohort - DeID - 2023-03-14 and was most recently run on Tue Apr 16 10:22:22 2024.
 This dataset has 39694 values.

 Performed univariate analyses on the categorical associations with stress incidence.
 Treated both age and BMI as both linear and categorical variables.